Andrew Heaney: Los Angeles Angels (2015–2021)

-New York Yankees
+New York Yankees (2021)

 On July 30, 2021, Heaney was traded to the New York Yankees in exchange for Janson Junk and Elvis Peguero.
 On August 12, Heaney was the starting pitcher in the first Field of Dreams game in Dyersville, Iowa against the Chicago White Sox.
 Heaney went 5 innings giving up 5 hits, 7 runs, 3 walks, and 3 home runs while striking out 5 batters as the Yankees lost 9–8.
 Prior to the 2021 American League Wild Card Game, Heaney was designated for assignment.

 On October 8, Heaney rejected his outright assignment and elected free agency.

-Los Angeles Dodgers
+Los Angeles Dodgers (2022)

 On November 10, 2021, Heaney signed a one-year, $8.5 million contract with the Los Angeles Dodgers.
 He made 14 starts and two relief appearances for the Dodgers in 2022, with a 4–4 record and 3.10 ERA while striking out 110 batters.

 He also had a couple of lengthy stints on the injured list.

-Texas Rangers
+Texas Rangers (2023–2024)

 On December 9, 2022, Heaney signed a two-year contract with the Texas Rangers.
+On April 10, 2023, Heaney recorded 9 consecutive strikeouts in a game against the Kansas City Royals, which tied the American League record and set the franchise record.
+In 34 appearances (28 starts) for the Rangers in 2023, he logged a 10-6 record and 4.15 ERA with 151 strikeouts across 147 1/3 innings pitched.

+In the playoffs, Heaney made three starts.
+He started Game 1 of the 2023 American League Division Series, and pitched the first 3 2/3 innings, a game in which the Rangers went on to win 3-2.
+In Game 4 of the 2023 American League Championship Series, Heaney lasted only 2/3 of an inning, surrendering four hits, three earned runs, and one walk.
+The Rangers would go on to lose the game 10-3.
+He also started and earned the win in Game 4 of the 2023 World Series, pitching five innings while only allowing four hits, two walks, and one earned run, while also recording three strikeouts.
+The Rangers ultimately won the World Series in five games, giving Heaney his first World Series ring.

+Heaney made 32 appearances (31 starts) for Texas during the 2024 campaign, compiling a 5-14 record and 4.28 ERA with 159 strikeouts across 160 innings pitched.

+Pittsburgh Pirates (2025)

+On February 22, 2025, Heaney signed a one-year, $5.25 million contract with the Pittsburgh Pirates.
+Heaney struggled to a 5-10 record and 4.99 ERA over his first 24 games (23 starts), and was shifted to the bullpen on August 16.
+After continued struggles, including allowing five runs in 2/3 of an inning against the St. Louis Cardinals, Heaney was designated for assignment by the Pirates on August 26.
+He was released by Pittsburgh on August 29.